modxorg/Docs/en/extras/rowboat/index.md

 ### Download

-It can be downloaded from within the MODx Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <http://modxcms.com/extras/package/810>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <http://modxcms.com/extras/package/810>

 ### Development and Bug Reporting